Learn Mandarin Online from Teachers and Students

 I've been watching a special column named "希望英语--Outlook" on CCTV-10.
 This column teaches English learners about the fashionable English of life and authentic expression of western culture.
 In my opinion, this column is good for both English learners and Chinese learners, because it uses a bilingual method of teaching.…Continue

-The term that they use for this…Continue
+The term that they use for this situation is 'being a light bulb' which translates to…Continue

 I read this idiom on tumblr blog of codylanguages, who posts about learning quite a few different languages.